Cefixime: Mechanism of action

 The bactericidal action of Cefixime is due to the inhibition of cell wall synthesis.
 It binds to one of the penicillin binding proteins (PBPs) which inhibits the final transpeptidation step of the peptidoglycan synthesis in the bacterial cell wall, thus inhibiting biosynthesis and arresting cell wall assembly resulting in bacterial cell death.

 Absorption

 Only 40–50% is absorbed from the GI tract (oral bioavailability).
 Absorption may be slowed but not decreased when taken with food.
 Average peak concentration after administration of oral suspension is approximately 25–50% greater than the peak concentration following oral tablet or capsules administration.

 Distribution

 It has high concentrations in bile and urine.
 It can cross the placenta and its protein binding capacity is 65%.

-It is always better to perform appropriate cultures and susceptibility studies to determine the causative organism and its sensitivity to cefixime.

 Contraindications

 Cefixime is contraindicated in patients with known sensitivity or allergies to cephalosporin class of antibiotics.
 As Cefixime is a third generation cephalosporin, it is not contraindicated for patients with a true penicillin allergy.